StateSmith/tutorial-2/lesson-1/README-c.md

 # draw.io Bugs 🐛
 draw.io is a super awesome application, but it does have some bugs.
 Luckily, we can often have our plugin overcome them.
 Thank you open source!

+You might encounter the "non-related nodes overlap" validation message.
+See [issue 81](https://github.com/StateSmith/StateSmith/issues/81) for fix.

 If you run into an issue specific to draw.io, check our [draw.io plugin repo for issues](https://github.com/StateSmith/StateSmith-drawio-plugin/issues) and/or report there.